onedata/onedata-documentation/docs/user-guide/oneclient.md

 ```

 However, if it is necessary to enter the Docker and start the Oneclient manually,
-the Docker image entrypoint should be overriden as follows:
+the Docker image entry point should be overridden as follows:

 ```bash
 $ docker run --privileged --entrypoint=/bin/bash onedata/oneclient:${RELEASE}